 Costs will be incurred by the Utility, in its role as servicer, as well as by the Authority and other State agencies in connection with the servicing and administration of the Bonds.
-These costs should not be included in the principal amount of the Bonds, and are authorized to be recovered through the WES Charges, subject to the true-up of those charges as provided in this Financing Order.
-The Financial Advisor estimates that these ongoing annual costs (exclusive of debt service on the Bonds and the servicing fee and external accounting costs of the Utility) will be approximately \$ for the first year following the issuance of the Bonds (assuming the Utility is the initial servicer), but many ongoing costs will not be known until they are incurred.
-[The Utility has proposed an annual servicing fee for acting as initial servicer following the issuance of the Bonds at \$.
+These costs should not be included in the principal amount of the Bonds, and are authorized to be recovered through the WESCRM Charges, subject to the true-up of those charges as provided in this Financing Order.
+The Financial Advisor estimates that these ongoing annual costs (exclusive of debt service on the Bonds and the servicing fee and external accounting costs of the Utility) will be approximately \$436,500 for the first year following the issuance of the Bonds (assuming the Utility is the initial servicer), but many ongoing costs will not be known until they are incurred.
+The Utility has proposed an annual servicing fee equal to 0.05% of the original principal amount of the Bonds for acting as initial servicer.
 This fee will be fixed for the life of the Bonds.
-In addition, the Utility, as initial servicer, has requested that it should be entitled to receive reimbursement for its out-of-pocket costs for external accounting services to the extent external accounting services are required by the servicing agreement, as well as for other items of cost (other than external information technology costs, bank wire fees and legal fees, which are part of the servicing fee) that will be incurred annually to support and service the Bonds after issuance.]
-As discussed, we will direct the Utility to include the servicing fee, as well as servicing costs, as part of the utility's next base rate proceedings, to ensure that the Utility does not collect more than its incremental costs.
+In addition, the Utility, as initial servicer, has requested that it should be entitled to receive reimbursement for its out-of-pocket costs for external accounting services to the extent external accounting services are required by the servicing agreement, as well as for other items of cost (other than external information technology costs, bank wire fees and legal fees, which are part of the servicing fee) that will be incurred annually to support and service the Bonds after issuance.
+As discussed, we will direct the Utility to include the servicing fee, as well as servicing costs, as part of the Utility's next base rate proceedings, to ensure that the Utility does not collect more than its incremental costs.

-In the event that a servicer default occurs, the Authority will be permitted to appoint a successor servicer.
+In the event that a servicer default occurs, the Authority, or the Authority acting at the direction of a majority of the bondholders, will be permitted to appoint a successor servicer.
 The compensation of the successor servicer will be what is required to obtain the services under the servicing agreement.
 As stated, the Financial Advisor has recommended that the Commission approve a fee up to 0.60% of the initial principal balance of the Bonds in case a successor needs to be appointed, unless the ODFA can reasonably demonstrate to the Commission that the services cannot be obtained at that compensation level under the market conditions at that time.
-The Commission finds that ODFA, the Utility and the Commission should be permitted to recover from WES Charges their ongoing financing costs, as requested by the Utility and ODFA, subject only to the cap on the annual servicing fee described above.
+The Commission finds that ODFA, the Utility and the Commission should be permitted to recover from WESCRM Charges their ongoing financing costs, as requested by the Utility and ODFA, subject only to the cap on the annual servicing fee described above.